 Used Renault ZOE Mk1 buying guide

-All the information you need to know when buying a secondhand Renault ZOE Mk1, produced between 2013 and 2019
+All the information you need to know when buying a secondhand example of the Renault ZOE Mk1, which was produced between 2013 and 2019

 It’s not hard to understand why.
 Under the lease deal, Renault promised to take care of the battery should there have been any problems.
 However, electric-car batteries are turning out to have greater longevity than many expected, so leases like this aren't really offered any more.
 More pertinent to used-car buyers is that a cheap secondhand ZOE may also come with a monthly battery-lease bill – meaning the total cost of ownership may be more than buying the car and battery outright.

 Battery aside, there aren’t many obstacles to overcome.
 The ZOE is more spacious inside than the similarly sized Renault Clio, both for passengers and luggage.
 It's also good to drive, but of more relevance is its range.
 Early examples claimed a 130-mile range, which grew to 149 in 2015.
 In 2016, the Z.E.
 40 joined the range, claiming 250 miles on a charge.
 Renault is transparent with its real-world mileage, so, depending on temperature, you can expect around 70 or 150 miles from the standard and Z.E.
 40 respectively.

 In November 2016, a new flagship Signature Nav trim was launched and the high-capacity 40kWh battery, dubbed Z.E.40, was made standard on all but entry-level Expression cars (which retained the 22kWh battery available from launch).
 February 2018 saw a new motor introduced, some 15bhp more powerful than its predecessor.
 Android Auto was also introduced at this point.
 In late 2019, a facelifted ZOE was introduced, with a much-improved interior and greater range.
 Strong residual values and confidence about battery longevity meant Renault decided to no longer offer battery leasing when this model was introduced.

 Which one should I buy?